 And because it’s made of durable non-stick Carbon steel it’s really easy to clean!
 Is your current cake tin easy to clean?

-And here’s a short video to show you how to make these no-bake almond oat bars in this cake tin!
+Enjoy the short video I made to show you how to make these delicious no-bake almond oats bars!

-Pretty simple eh?
-And if you enjoyed this recipe and you’re looking for more trail / hillwalking snacks then you might want to check out my no bake banana energy bars recipe too. 🙂
+And if you enjoyed this recipe and you’re looking for more trail / hillwalking snacks then you might want to check out my no bake banana energy bars recipe too.

 - 250 g smooth sugar free almond butter